shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/README.md

 ## Conclusion
 From the obtained results of the above models, XGBoost Classifier has highest model performance of 86.4%.
 So the model is saved to the file '[XGBoostClassifier.pickle.dat](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/blob/master/XGBoostClassifier.pickle.dat)'

+### Next Steps

+This project can be further extended to creation of browser extention or developed a GUI which takes the URL and predicts it's nature i.e., legitimate of phishing. *As of now, I am working towards the creation of browser extention for this project.
+And may even try the GUI option also.* The further developments will be updated at the earliest.